 And so it goes…a fork in the road…destination unknown…

 I couldn’t rationalize or explain the diagnosis to anyone, let alone myself.
 I fit into none of the risk categories.
 It was labeled random.
 Rare.
-Much the way Daniel’s body had reacted to the virus that had damaged his left frontal lobe.
-Cancer quickly fell under the “just is” umbrella of unexplainable life events.
+Much the way Daniel’s body had reacted to the virus that had damaged his left frontal and left temporal lobe, and would eventually become sites for life-threatening seizures.
+In our small world, cancer quickly fell under the “just is” umbrella of unexplainable life events.
 At the time, the subsequent mastectomies and reconstructive surgeries seemed like added insult to injury.

 During the wait for the biopsy margin results, I had an epiphany.
 It resonated within my heart, and was pivotal to healing.
 I realized that I wanted to live fearlessly.
 Bravely.
 Boldly.
 No matter the outcome.
 I wanted to free myself from self-doubts that had plagued me for most of my life.
 Continued worry and fear wouldn’t change the inevitable outcome, or buy me more time.
 If anything, I would simply be distracted from happiness in the time that remained, and to me, time was a precious commodity that couldn’t be wasted.
 Complacency was no longer an option.

-As I recovered, I saw with clarity it was time to look inward and begin healing–on all levels.
+As I recovered, I saw with an expanding perspective it was time to look inward and begin healing–on all levels.
 Somewhere along the way, I realized God was leading the way…as He leads all of us.
 I realized we are always okay; we are always loved; and, we are always surrounded by Grace, if we choose to see, and accept it.
-I also discovered that happiness is a choice, and free will is a blessing.
+I also discovered happiness is a choice, and free will is a blessing.

 Stepping into my power…